DRBrenner/leaflet-challenge/README.md

 ## Purpose

 The purpose of this homework assignment was to practice more with APIs, heat maps (using Leaflet and MapBox), and web design.
-The assignment is described in the "Background" section below.
+The assignment is described in the "Assignment Details" section below.

 ## Tools Used